40 Days for $40 Let’s Get Started!

 What Roll Over Should Feel Like

-So what should the roll over feel like?
+So, what should the rollover feel like?
 I think that’s important to have some understanding, because maybe you might feel it differently, and it still be okay, but you might feel it differently, and that’s why it doesn’t feel okay.
 So it should feel like the weight of your body is supported through your center.
-That means pelvis, stomach and shoulder girdle, never on your neck.
-It should feel really nice and relaxed your you should be able to breathe in and out evenly as you move your legs should feel like they’re actually circling from your center and your outer hips, not just the top of the legs, right?
+That means pelvis, stomach, and shoulder girdle stability, never on your neck.
+Should it feel really nice and relaxed, you should be able to breathe in and out evenly as you move your legs, and they should feel like they’re actually circling from your center and your outer hips, not just the top of the legs, right?
 Like, not like they’re hanging off.
-And it should feel like, as your body comes down, it’s ready to go into the next one, versus kind of it’s hanging off and you have to regroup, meaning, like you’re hinging off of your lower back.
+And it should feel like, as your body comes down, it’s ready to go into the next one, versus kind of it’s hanging off and you have to regroup, meaning, like you’re hanging off of your lower back.
 Sometimes that does happen.
 It should feel very broad across your shoulders.
-If you are someone with tight shoulders, it’s not going to feel as awesome, and that’s why it’s important to really enjoy the full Pilates system that Joe has given us.
-Oftentimes, many people skip exercises they don’t like because they’re not good at them, and then they’re missing out on getting stability and mobility through their shoulder girdle, meaning that exercise is going to feel really stuck once you get upside down.
-So it should feel strong, stable, easy to breathe, and if you’re feeling anything pulling, a hanging or tension, you’re holding your breath, it’s important that we take a look at that before you continue.
+If you have tight shoulders, it won’t feel as awesome, which is why it’s important to really enjoy the full Pilates system Joe has given us.
+Often, people skip exercises they don’t like because they’re not good at them, and they miss out on building stability and mobility in their shoulder girdle, which means exercise will feel really stuck once you get upside down.
+So it should feel strong, stable, and easy to breathe.
+If you’re feeling anything pulling, hanging, or tense, you’re holding your breath.
+It’s important that we take a look at that before you continue.

 Common Mistakes to Avoid